 Community asked to help Veterans Healing Camp’s work helping military service members

 RENO, Nev.
 (KOLO) - Veterans Healing Camp is a local grassroots non-profit in Silver Springs is on a mission help educate veterans to overcome fear and anxiety to live healthy and productive lives.
-The program was founded by Iranian-immigrant Shahla Fadaie and her two children, Forest and Sumer.
-According to the website, “the project was inspired by forest’s career in the military and Sumer’s degree in agriculture.
-Shahla is a proud United States citizen and this is her way of giving back to our great country.”
+The program was founded by Iranian-immigrant Shahla Fadaie and her two child Forest.
+According to the website,“

 Digital outreach coordinator, Roger Benedict, joined Fadaie on Morning Break to talk about how the community can continue to help the Veterans Healing Camp in their mission to serve those who served.